hal2814/post-epicodus-plan/README.md

 * Continue work on Ruby Gem project (working title)
 * Get older projects up an running on Heroku or other hosting platform
 * Write at least two recommendations every week on Linkedin for connections I know
+* Update readme to look professional at least once per day until they are all done